Serge Vohor: Later career

-Since then Vohor has been the effective leader of the opposition.
-In March 2006 Vohor led an attempt to depose Lini through a no confidence vote, focusing on accusing Lini of weakness.
+After then Vohor was effectively the leader of the opposition.
+In March 2006, Vohor led an attempt to depose Lini through a no confidence vote, focusing on accusing Lini of weakness.
 However, the vote was defeated as not enough Parliament members who had supported the government defected.

 On 27 July 2007, Vohor, who was serving as Minister of Public Utilities, allegedly assaulted an official from the Finance Ministry due to his pay being delayed.
 Despite this allegation, there was no evidence to substantiate the assault ever taking place.
 In a cabinet reshuffle a few days later, he was one of several ministers dismissed from the government.
 Vohor said that one reason the UMP was being excluded from the government was because of its strength, and said that the party would try to return to the government.

 After the 2 September 2008 general elections Vohor and his Union of Moderate Parties initially aligned itself with the opposition block which gave its support to Vanuatu Republican Party's Maxime Carlot Korman for the post of Prime Minister.

-When a motion of No Confidence was tabled against new Prime Minister Edward Natapei, Serge Vohor and his MPs initially supported the no confidence motion; however, he eventually withdrew his signature to be in Natapei's government as its new Minister of Infrastructure and Public Utilities.
+When a motion of no confidence was tabled against new Prime Minister Edward Natapei, Serge Vohor and his MPs initially supported the no confidence motion; however, he eventually withdrew his signature to be in Natapei's government as its new Minister of Infrastructure and Public Utilities.